May 16, 1718 - January 9, 1799

 However, she did not give up mathematics yet.
 In 1738 she published a collection of complex essays on natural science and philosophy called Propositiones Philosophicae, based on the discussions of the intellectuals who gathered at her father's home.
 In many of these essays, she expressed her conviction that women should be educated.

 By the age of twenty, she began working on her most important work, Analytical Institutions, dealing with differential and integral calculus.
 "It is said that she started writing Analytical Institutions as a textbook for her brothers, which then grew into a more serious effort" [Osen, 41].
 When her work was published in 1748, it caused a sensation in the academic world.
 It was one of the first and most complete works on finite and infinitesimal analysis.
 Maria's great contribution to mathematics with this book was that it brought the works of various mathematicians together in a very systematic way with her own interpretations.
 The book became a model of clarity, it was widely translated and used as a textbook.
-[See cover page, translation by John Colson, original Italian version]
+[See cover page, translation by John Colson at Google Books or American Libraries Internet Archive, or the original Italian version]

 Analytical Institutions gave a clear summary of the state of knowledge in mathematical analysis.
 The first section of Analytical Institutions deals with the analysis of finite quantities.
 It also deals with elementary problems of maxima, minima, tangents, and inflection points.
 The second section discusses the analysis of infinitely small quantities.
 The third section is about integral calculus and gives a general discussion of the state of the knowledge.
 The last section deals with the inverse method of tangents and differential equations.